Welcome to the Jungle

 Local Landscape Walks

-Walks in the morning and late afternoon take around 1.5 hour.
-Morning walks typically start after breakfast at approximately 9 am, while the afternoon walk will start at around 4.45pm when the heat of the sun ceases.
+Walks in the morning and late afternoon take around 1.5 hours.
+Morning walks typically start after breakfast at approximately 9 am, while the afternoon walk will start at around 4.45 pm when the heat of the sun ceases.

 Living with Wildlife

 The wild landscape is part of the greater ecosystem of the national park.
 It doesn’t mean that wildlife is easily observed.
-Especially mammals are hard to get sightings of; in fact not that easy even inside national parks.
+Especially mammals are hard to get sightings of; in fact, not that easy even inside national parks.

 Wild Visitors

 The local area provides ideal conditions for elephants; open landscapes and forest with secret shaded places to relax during the day.
-After the farming season and harvest they feed on the fields, bushes and grass in the open areas.
+After the farming season and harvest, they feed on the fields, bushes, and grass in the open areas.
 They can find water at numerous water holes and a river.

 Night in Elephant Country

 Night in the jungle is an experience of darkness and defining sounds of the forest.
 Owls and Night Jar are common background sounds.
 Occasionally animal sounds are heard, often made by Samhar deer.
-Sometimes a Spotted deer make alarm calls … if a leopard is on the move …
+Sometimes a Spotted deer makes alarm calls … if a leopard is on the move …

 An elephant may also be heard or seen near the lodge.
 On full moon nights in the dry season, they may be visible as huge shadows gliding over the landscape.
-More common April – October where they might move at the lodge property itself, mostly after the day light fades around 6.30 pm.